 We obtained several signatures that day, as we bounced from office to office late on a Thursday afternoon.
 The following morning we obtained several other signatures, but sometimes had to go back to the same office more than once.
 Nevertheless, progress was slow but steady.
 The unbelievable amount of bureaucratic red tape prompted the Footloose Forester to keep track of the number of signatures they had obtained, as well as the number of office visits we had to make.
 The final tally he remembers was 52 signatures, obtained in 26 office visits.
 Some offices were visited only once, so that meant that they indeed had to go back to a few of them more than once.

 We were booked for a Saturday departure, but by Friday afternoon we still did not have all of the required signatures.
-Vietnamese government officials worked a half day on Saturday, thus we knew that our hopes were still alive.
+Vietnamese government officials worked a half-day on Saturday, thus we knew that our hopes were still alive.
 Thu had to slip a little bribe here and there; but, lo and behold, about two hours before departure time on Saturday we got the last signature.
 Our bags were already packed and we had tickets at the ready.
 We went directly home for the bags and then rushed to the airport.

 As the plane lifted off the runway at Tan Son Nhut, we were stunned that we had actually pulled it off.
 But an old and apt expression comes to mind, “nothing ventured, nothing gained.”
 Luck was on our side but a bit of determination didn’t hurt.
 The citizenship exam was scheduled for a Monday, and we departed on the very last plane from Viet Nam that would put us in Agaña, Guam on time for the Monday test.

 On the morning of the exam, Thu was so nervous that she could not even tell the examiner her name.
 There was a rash of white knuckles all around.
-The examiner told her to come back after noon.
-In the afternoon session she settled down and gradually won him over with her quiet determination and commitment.
+The examiner told her to come back in the afternoon.
+In the afternoon session, she settled down and gradually won him over with her quiet determination and commitment.
 As Footloose Forester stood nearby, the defining moment arrived.
 In one last attempt to assess her command of English, he looked out the window and down to the street and asked, “What do you do see in the street?”
 When she answered “I see cars in the street” we both knew by the look on the examiner’s face that the crisis was over and that she would soon be an American citizen.

 Nowadays, most people still believe that it takes at least 3 years of residence in the USA to even become eligible for taking the citizenship exam; and that the normal waiting period is 5 years.
 Thu became an American citizen in Guam less than 36 hours later.
 A day later, we picked up her American passport.